 The first thing you'll see that changes are their gums and eyes.
 They should be bright, moist, and shiny.
 Darker gums and sticky saliva should make you think of dehydration.
 Also, a dog that doesn't drink enough may seem lethargic and reluctant to drink water, which are signs of severe dehydration.

 While petting your puppy, check for skin elasticity - if you pull it, it should flatten immediately after letting go.
-And lastly, on walks, take a look at your dog's urine - if your pet is well hydrated, their urine should be of a light color and not smell strongly.
+And lastly, on walks, take a look at your dog's urine - if your pet is well hydrated, their urine should be of light color and not smell strong.

 Remember that our dog water intake calculator doesn't exactly say how long can a dog go without water.
 It gives only an estimated value of the water amount your dog may need.
 If you notice any of the signs of dehydration listed above, you should immediately give your dog a bowl of water!